wavefrontHQ/docs/pages/doc/authentication-model.md

 ## Self-Service SAML SSO

-You can use the authentication provided by Tanzu Observability or use one of our supported authentication integrations.
-We support several authentication solutions including:
+You can use the authentication provided by Tanzu Observability or use one of the supported authentication integrations.
+Tanzu Observability supports several authentication solutions including:

 * [ADFS](adfs.html)
 * [Azure AD](azure_ad.html)